-- goods knowingly infested with pests or a disease.
+goods knowingly infested with pests or a disease.

-Check all wooden items and any products containing plant material.
+Restricted wooden items and products with plant material.

 It’s also essential that any timber or wooden items are checked before transportation, including toys and instruments.
 Products containing plant material also need to be thoroughly examined.
 This can mean anything from decorations, potpourri and jewellery so be clued up before you make the trip across the globe.

 Disclosure of Material Connection: This is a “sponsored post.”
 The company who sponsored it compensated me via a cash payment, gift, or something else of value.
 Regardless, I only recommend products or services I use personally and believe will be good for my readers.
-I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.
+I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”